 • Each table should be on a separate page and have a short descriptive title.

-• Number tables in the order in which they are cited in the text.
+• Number tables consecutively in accordance with their appearance in the text.

 • Define abbreviations in an explanatory note below each table.

 • Place footnotes to tables below the table body and indicate them with superscript lowercase letters.

 • Avoid vertical rules.

 • Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.